How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Thankfully, I don’t need to shave my face, so I haven’t tried this out personally.

-However, my brother recommends and uses coconut oil for shaving beard.
+However, my brother recommends and uses coconut oil for shaving the beard.

 He recommends using coconut oil shaving cream for men with the DIY recipe below.